maiamburton/ECS162_HW2/README.md

 ## Reactive Design

 Burton-Sharp games is designed to work on standard desktop and mobile screen sizes.
 Comparing desktop and mobile you will notice that the structure of Hangman differs but its functionality remains the same.
-Wordle and Word Unscramble structure and functionality is the same on mobile vs desktop.
+Wordle and Word Unscramble structure and functionality are the same on mobile vs desktop.